 I am aware of recent boxers weight-training but none that achieved the levels of physicality and skill as the old timers did.
 The overwhelming majority of trained boxers and coaches are still against weight lifting.
 The exceptions to this rule are few and far between.
 I’ve been to a bagillion gyms and seen hundreds of pros work out.
 To this day, I have never seen ANY of them using heavy weights.
 I beg you to go to the best boxing gym you can find, ask the head coach about weights and see what he says.

 *** I’ve come to realize a lot of people are in heated disagreement with me over this article.
 And to you guys, I have only this to say: weights might be incrementally helpful but the greatest risk to the development of your punching power will be from letting your weightlifting strength mask your lack of effective punching technique.
-The reason why I don’t need to lift heavy weights is because my punching technique alone affords me the power that I’ve always dreamed of.
-I am by far the hardest p4p puncher in my gym and I don’t touch a single weight.
-I don’t train like the average boxer, don’t think like the average boxer, and therefore I don’t punch like the average boxer.
-I could stop training for a year, and my punching technique would still allow me to hit hard.
+The reason why I choose not to lift heavy weights is because my punching technique alone affords me the power that I’ve always dreamed of.
+I am by far one of the hardest p4p punchers in my gym and I don’t touch a single weight.
+I have yet to meet a single deadly power puncher that claims his power came from lifting weights.

 The reason why some people punch harder with weights is because they use their strength to compensate for the lack of effective technique.
 If you don’t know how to use your body weight, then sure…doing things like strengthening your muscles and trying to push your fist through your opponent might help.
 Telling me you need weights to punch harder is like saying you need a swim suit to swim fast (and conversely, that without IT you can’t).
-I don’t dispute that weights MIGHT make me punch harder…but the truth is, I already punch damn hard just as it is right now because my technique allows me to do so.
+I don’t dispute that weights MIGHT make me punch harder…but the truth is, I already punch quite hard just as it is right now because my technique allows me to do so.